2017 Floralia Botanical Mead, Enlightenment Wines, Brooklyn, New York

 Wine of the Week with Annette Tomei

 Mead is an ancient fermented beverage in which honey is the primary sugar.
+(It is not technically wine, though it is frequently referred to as a honey wine.)
 Fruits, botanicals, aromatics, and herbs may also be incorporated.
 Though often associated with vikings and Renaissance “faires”, mead is an international beverage with its deepest roots in China and India.
 Mead is also one of the fastest growing beverage markets in the US.
 It helps that mead is generally produced from local bounty, gluten-free, natural, and seasonal.

 Floralia Botanical Mead is an off-dry style mead made with juniper, lavender, and marjoram.
 It is intensely aromatic.
 The essence of fir trees combined with a warm sunny hillside along the Mediterranean.
 The off-dry style means there is a bit of sweetness on the palate, but not so much to detract from the overall savory flavor profile.
 The finish is quite dry.